mgenware/qing-dialog/README.md

 ### Attributes

 - `open`: `boolean` indicates whether the overlay is visible.
+- `closeOnEsc`: `boolean` true if the overlay should be closed when Esc is down.
+Defaults to `false`.

 ### Events

 `overlay-open`: fires when an overlay is opened.
 `overlay-close`: fires when an overlay is closed.
 `overlay-esc-down`: fires when ESC key is pressed.
-`overlay-enter-down`: fires when Enter key is pressed.

 ### CSS Shadow Parts